keidarcy/e1s/README.md

 ## Usage

-Make sure you have the AWS CLI installed and properly configured with the necessary permissions to access your ECS resources.
+Make sure you have the AWS CLI installed and properly configured with the necessary permissions to access your ECS resources, and [session manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) installed if you want to use the interactive exec or port forwarding features.

-### Run `e1s`

-Usage of `e1s`:
+- Usage of `e1s`:

 ```bash
 $ e1s -h